-By the way, we were totally joking about the goth thing—when we say you're going to be sporting black lippy on the reg, we mean you're going to look great doing it.
-We admit it's a difficult trend to pull off, but we've got some top tips to help you nail the perfect black lip without looking insane.
+You see, when we say that you're going to be sporting black lippy on the regular, we mean that you're going to look great doing it.
+We admit—it's a difficult trend to pull off.
+However, we've got some top tips to help you nail the perfect black lip without looking insane.

-Follow the 3 cardinal rules of black lipstick
+Follow the three cardinal rules of black lipstick

 There's no doubt that any dark lipstick is a challenge to wear, and black is the so-called 'Big Boss' of the lot.
 However, although it can be difficult to work with, a few precautions and rules will help your lips look better than ever.